A lot of beginning metal guitarists want to try playing in drop D, but they don’t know which songs to practice.

 Bat Country by Avenged Sevenfold

-This saw them lose fans – predictably, since some people just can’t get over the fact that their favorite band might want to evolve and changed their style.
+The shift in styles on the third album saw them lose fans – predictably, since some people just can’t get over the fact that their favorite band might want to evolve and change their style.
 After selling well in the first week of its release, the album’s sales plummeted.

 While not as minimalist as Walk by Pantera, this is still a relatively simple track to play.
 It has far more riffs in its 4 minutes and 10 seconds, but they aren’t anything overly intimidating.

 All the notes are placed relatively close together, so you don’t have to stretch your fingers out too uncomfortably.
 The tempo isn’t extremely quick either.